Josphat28/Excel_Project_Data_Analytics/Project_1-Dashboard/README.md

 ## Conclusion

-I created this dashboard to reveals insights into **salary trends** across various data-related job titles.
-Utilizing data available in [Resources folder](/0_Resources/), this dashboard allows users not only to make informed decisions about their career but also explore diffrent functionalities to understand how location and job type influence salaries.
+I created this dashboard to present insights into **salary trends** across various data-related job titles.
+Utilizing data available in [Resources folder](/0_Resources/), this dashboard allows users to not only make informed decisions about their career but also explore different functionalities to understand how location and job type influence salaries.